 - Keep your bedroom dark, quiet, and well ventilated.
-A cool temperature will make sleeping comfortable.
 Remove the clock from view.
 No TVs in the bedroom.

 - Once in bed, breathe easily and deeply.
 Not forced.
 Relax your muscles throughout your body.
 If you feel a body part is particularly tense, move your awareness to that zone and breathe gently into the tension in order to relax that area.
-Bring mindfulness with a positive visualization to the edges of your body not being so rigid and stiff.
-Almost floating.
 Breathe and relax.

 - Now, it’s time to think over the positive moments of your day.
 Include at least three gratitude thoughts for the day.
 Either quietly or out loud – give thanks and appreciation for the events – no matter small or large.
 Law of Attraction.
 Happiness quotient.
 Thankful.